 University of North Dakota

 Students attending the University of North Dakota School of Law engage in the school’s ‘practice-ready approach’ to education with experiential learning opportunities.
 Students also gain skills and knowledge through the trial teams and moot court opportunities.

 The high-quality education, coupled with the affordable price and the intimate learning environment are just some reasons that students choose this school.
 The law school indicates that it has one of the lowest costs of attendance in the country among the ranked law schools.

-More than 80 percent of the law students pass the bar exam on their first attempt, and 92 percent pass the exam on their second attempt.
+Over 33 percent of graduates were placed in judicial clerkships, and more than 92 percent of the law students pass the bar exam on their first attempt.